 "Mac don't-" I tried to say, my last vestiges of strength failing, but he simply brought his other hand up to rest on the other side of my face and bent his head down.

-"I have to."
-He whispered and then he pressed his mouth against mine and it was all over.
+"I have to," he whispered and then he pressed his mouth against mine.

-I fell against him in complete submission and snaked my arms up and around his neck, tangling one hand into his hair and tugging his head down further to mine.
+I fell against him in complete submission, snaking my arms up and around his neck, tangling one hand into his hair and tugging his head down further to mine.
 It was all the encouragement he needed to release his gentle hold of my face and wrap his arms possessively around my waist, melding our bodies together.

 His lips caught mine over and over again, pulling at them, teasing them until he finally opened his mouth slightly and ran his tongue over my bottom lip.

-My body acted instinctively, arching up against him in a way that made both our breaths hitch in our throats and I opened my mouth fully to him, a move which he took full advantage of.
+My body acted instinctively, arching up against him in a way that made our breaths hitch in our throats as I opened my mouth fully to him, a move which he took full advantage of.